 The monastery was commissioned by Emperor Ludwig the Bavarian in the 14th century.
 However, much of it had to be reconstructed following an 18th-century fire.
 The structure you see today is largely Baroque.
 Given the area’s humble architecture, the monastery feels grandiose in comparison.

 Beer has been brewed in Ettal for more than 400 years.
 The monks also distill their own straw-yellow liqueur (Klosterlikör).
 You can sample both in Ettal.

 What’s more, there’s a dairy cooperative just steps away from the monastery.
 Inside, you can watch cheese being made from locally-sourced milk.
 (When you encounter cows grazing during your Ammergau Alps hikes, be sure to thank them!)
 The cooperative also sells yogurt and butter.
 Products are said to be free of GMOs, and cheese varieties range from a “Fire Cheese” infused with garlic and paprika to “Beer Cheese.”

 Ettal is about 5 km (3 miles) from Oberammergau, so it’s accessible on foot, and by bike, car, or bus.

 Bus 9606 travels between Oberammergau and Ettal.
 The Oberbayernbus website displays current timetables.
-Navigate to the Oberbayernbus website and input “9606” in the search bar.
-You can download a pdf of the schedule on the Oberbayern website.
+Navigate to the Oberbayern website and click on “Fahrplan,” then “Fahrplandownload.”
+Then input “9606” in the search bar.
+You can download a pdf of the schedule there.